Kazunari-h/pico-piano/README.md

 Notes:
 - The package includes a `prepare` script that runs `npm run build` when installing from git, so the `dist/` artifacts are built automatically during installation.
 - Ensure you use Node.js 20+ as required by the `engines` field.
+ - Ensure you use Node.js 20+ as required by the `engines` field.
+Use a modern npm (npm v9+ bundled with Node 20) for best results.

 ```ts
 import Piano from "pico-piano";